 Here’s where we were wrong though.
 While buses might seem like the best priced idea it would only be cheaper if you travel solo.

 On the way to the bus station to purchase bus tickets for the following day (as bus tickets sell out quickly) our taxi driver offered to take us to Viñales for 70 CUC.
 While we were 4, so it turned out it was only 2 CUC per person more than the bus would be.
 But transportation door to door saved us on taxis to the bus station.
 We could stop for photos whenever, and do everything without being stuck to the bus schedule.

-On the way back from Viñales we simply asked around for a driver who could take us back to Havana and within 5 minutes we got an offer.
+On the way back from Vinales we could take us back to Havana and within 5 minutes we got an offer.
 It was easier, cheaper and definitely less stressful.

 11. You can easily rent a car in Cuba

 We wanted to rent a car in Cuba to explore the island on our own.
 “You can rent a car” said various websites, but it turned out to be barely possible.
 Why?
 Let me tell you a story here.